Imaging the transition from diffusive to Landauer resistivity dipoles: Methods

 \subsection{Scanning tunneling potentiometry}

-After preparation, the sample was transferred to the room-temperature multi-tip STM equipped with electrochemically etched tungsten tips cleaned \textit{in situ} by resistive heating.
-The pressure during the measurements was $p \le 2 \times 10^{-10}$ mbar and we did not observe any surface contamination even a few weeks after the measurements.
-The STP measurements were performed on flat terraces away from step bunches, where the flow of a lateral current is not influenced by any substrate steps.
-The sample surface was contacted with two tips to inject a lateral current $I$ in the range $0.1$~to~$1$\,mA at a tip-to-tip distance of $d=10$~to~$100\,$\textmu$\mathrm{m}$.
-At this tip distance and given the chosen resistivity of the Si wafer (see above), no significant current is expected to flow through the Si substrate \cite{just2015surface}.
-We then used a third tip to simultaneously map the topography and electrochemical potential in the central region between the two current-injecting tips, where the current density is given by $j = \frac{2I}{\pi d}$, by scanning the tip in tunneling contact using an interrupted feedback technique: The local sample topography and potential at each pixel were determined by alternating measurements with first topography feedback and then potential feedback.
-For potential feedback, the tip was held at a constant height above the sample while the voltage applied to the tip was adjusted by a software feedback loop until the tunneling current disappeared.
-The voltage at which this occurred was recorded as the local potential of the sample.
-The initial tip bias was then restored and the scan continued to the next scan position.
-The resulting spatial and potential resolution was as low as $\sim1\,$\AA\ and $\sim5\,$\textmu V for typical tunneling parameters $V_{\rm tip} = -5\rm\,mV$, $I_\mathrm{t} = 10\rm\, pA$.
-For details on the implementation of this technique, see Refs. \cite{Luepke2015, LuepkeThesis}.
-Cross sections of the measured potential maps were averaged over a 6 pixel wide stripe.
+We performed STP measurements {on two separately prepared samples (data sets A and B)} using two home-built multi-tip scanning tunneling microscopes \cite{cherepanov2012ultra, Luepke2015, voigtlander2018invited, LuepkeThesis} (see Fig.~\ref{fig2:STP_Bi}c,d), which allow us to analyze the freshly prepared samples under ultra-high vacuum conditions.
+This is critical because standard lithography and transport methods are not compatible with the air-sensitive Bi films. {Both multi-tip STMs were} operated at room temperature and equipped with electrochemically etched tungsten tips cleaned \textit{in situ} by resistive heating and sputtering.
+The pressure during the measurements was $p \le 2 \times 10^{-10}$ mbar and we did not observe any surface contamination even a few weeks after the measurements. }

+{The STP measurements were performed on flat terraces away from {substrate} step bunches, where the flow of a lateral current is not influenced by any substrate steps.
+The sample surface was contacted with two tips to inject a lateral current $I$ in the range $0.1$\,mA~to~$1$\,mA at a tip-to-tip distance of $d=5\,$\textmu m~to~$25\,$\textmu m.
+At these tip distances, no significant current flows through the Si substrate, as the two-point resistance of the used Si substrate is much larger than that of the 4\,ML Bi film. }

+{The topography and the electrochemical potential in the central region between the two current-injecting tips were simultaneously measured by scanning a third tip in tunneling contact, using an `interrupted feedback' technique \cite{Luepke2015, druga2010versatile}: The sample was scanned with constant-current feedback to determine the sample topography.
+At every image pixel, however, the constant-current topography feedback was switched off temporarily and potential feedback was switched on.
+For potential feedback, the tip was fixed at its present height, while the voltage applied to the tip was adjusted by a software feedback loop until the tunneling current was nulled.
+The voltage at which this occurred was then recorded as the local potential of the sample at this pixel.
+The initial tip bias was then restored and the scan continued to the next pixel.
+The resulting spatial and potential resolution was $\sim1\,$\AA\ and $\sim5\,$\textmu V for typical tunneling parameters $V_{\rm tip} = -5\rm\,mV$, $I_\mathrm{t} = 10\rm\, pA$.
+For {further} details on the implementation of this technique, see Refs. \cite{Luepke2015, LuepkeThesis}.}